ThemeBoy/SportsPress/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SportsPress is a feature rich, extendable league management plugin.
-Designed to be extremely flexible because every sport and team is unique.
+SportsPress is a feature rich, extendable sports plugin that gives your website instant league management capabilities and the ability to calculate statistics for any sport.

 == Description ==